-If the student is under any form of court supervision, including probation, community supervision, or parole, the placement shall be in either DAEP or JJAEP for at least one semester.
+If the student is under any form of court supervision, including probation, community supervision, or parole, the student shall be placed in either DAEP or JJAEP for at least one semester.

-If the student is not under any form of court supervision, the placement may be in DAEP or JJAEP for one semester or the placement may be in a regular classroom.
-The placement may not be in the regular classroom if the board or its designee determines that the student's presence:
+If the student is not under any form of court supervision, the student may be placed in DAEP or JJAEP for one semester or placed in a regular classroom.
+The student may not be placed in the regular classroom if the board or its designee determines that the student's presence:

-- 1. Threatens the safety of other students or teachers, - 2.
-Will be detrimental to the educational process, or - 3.
+- 42. Threatens the safety of other students or teachers, - 43.
+Will be detrimental to the educational process, or - 44.
 Is not in the best interests of the district's students.